wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <td width="50%">
     <strong>Service Accounts Removal from the Everyone Group</strong>:
     <p>
-    Last year, all service accounts were added to the new predefined <strong>Service Accounts</strong> group.
-Now, all service accounts that were still part of the <strong>Everyone</strong> group are removed from this group.
-To avoid impact on any existing functionality and integration, we also made the following changes:<br/>
+    Last year, we introduced the <strong>Service Accounts</strong> system group and added all service accounts to this group.
+Now, we finalized the accounts reorganization in a safe way to avoid any impact on any existing functionality and integration:<br/>
     <ul>
+    <li>Removed any remaining service accounts from the <strong>Everyone</strong> group.</li>
-    <li>For all dashboards and charts that have the <strong>Everyone</strong> group in their view or view & modify access lists, we also added the <strong>Service Accounts</strong> group to these lists.</li>
+    <li>For all dashboards and charts that have the <strong>Everyone</strong> group in their view or view & modify access lists, we added the <strong>Service Accounts</strong> group to these lists.</li>
-    <li>For all metrics security rules that have the <strong>Everyone</strong> group in their allow or deny access lists, we also added the <strong>Service Accounts</strong> group to these lists.</li>
+    <li>For all metrics security rules that have the <strong>Everyone</strong> group in their allow or deny access lists, we added the <strong>Service Accounts</strong> group to these lists.</li>
-    <li>Changed the default permissions for the service accounts to have view and modify access to newly created dashboards and alerts.
-To revoke these permissions for the service accounts, deselect the <strong>Service Accounts</strong> check box from the security organization settings.
-See <a href="access.html#change-the-access-control-security-organization-setting">Change the Access Control Security Organization Setting</a> for details.</li>
+    <li>To preserve the current behavior, we changed the default permissions for the service accounts to have view and modify access to newly created dashboards and alerts.
+To revoke these permissions for the service accounts, deselect the <strong>Service Accounts</strong> check box from the security organization settings.</li>
     </ul>
     </p>
     </td>